Best self-help books that actually work

 In the book Robin makes it sound hard to step out of your comfort zone which is illustrated in 2 people throughout his book.

-But another great takeaway for this book is that getting out of your comfort zone will end up leaving you with great results.
+But another great takeaway from this book is that getting out of your comfort zone will end up leaving you with great results.

 The best thing about this self-help book of Robin Sharma is that you can implement what you read right away.